Mike James (basketball, born 1975)

 Michael Lamont James (born June 23, 1975) is an American former professional basketball player.
 A point guard, James played college basketball for Duquesne.
 James spent 13 seasons in the NBA and played for 11 different teams, winning an NBA championship with the Detroit Pistons in 2004.
-He averaged 20.3 points per game as a member of the Toronto Raptors during the 2005-2006 season.

 College career

 James played college basketball at Duquesne University.
 He finished his college career as Duquesne's all-time leader in steals (201) and was fifth in assists (348) and 10th in points (1,411).
 James was named to the all-Atlantic 10 Conference first team in his senior year at the university.

 James's number 13 was retired by Duquesne in a February 2017 ceremony.

 Professional career

 Career in Europe

 James was not drafted by an NBA team in 1998.
 He began his professional basketball career in Europe.
 James enjoyed several seasons as an integral player with both French and Austrian teams.

 In February 2011, following several NBA seasons, James signed with Aliağa Petkim in Turkey.